cryptograil/pycryptobot/README.md

 If you want more detail than the simple summary, add the optional flag --statdetail.
 This will print a more detailed list of the transactions.
 --statdetail can work in conjunction with --statstartdate and --statgroup.

-## Upgrading the bots

-I push updates regularly and it's best to always be running the latest code.
-In each bot directory make sure you run this regularly.

-    git pull

-I've actually included this in the examples in how to start the bot that will do this for you automatically.

-## Fun quick non-live demo

-    python3 pycryptobot.py --market BTC-GBP --granularity 3600 --sim fast --verbose 0

-If you get stuck with anything email me or raise an issue in the repo and I'll help you sort it out.
-Raising an issue is probably better as the question and response may help others.

-Enjoy and happy trading! :)